Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 But I apologize for using the word indoctrinated.

-The problem is, is I think he's actually agreeing with me, even though he thinks he's disagreeing with me.
+The problem is, I think he's actually agreeing with me, even though he thinks he's disagreeing with me.

-That a college education has become the prerequisite for the American dream.
+He is agreeing with me that a college education has become the prerequisite for the American dream.

 And that is terrible.